llord1/llord1.github.io/00-Outline.md

 Goal:

-To create novel NLP approaches for increasing vocabulary lists of low-resource languages (modeling and expanding the Saint Lucian Kwéyòl vocabulary texts).
+To create novel NLP approaches for increasing vocabulary lists of low-resource languages (expanding the Saint Lucian Kwéyòl dictionary entries).

 Research Questions:

--How can a novel application of Zipf's law and word frequencies (associated with class prior probability/bias) be used to update the vocabulary lists of low-resource languages?
-This is where the class prior probability may be considered.
+-How can a novel application of Zipf's law and word frequencies be used to update the vocabulary lists of low-resource languages?

-Typically, this is essentially used as a bias that suggests how likely it is to have a particular class show up in a corpus.
-Here it is used to contribute to the confidence with which we feel that a (word) aligns with its equivalent in the parallel text, based on its place in the sentence as well as how many times we have encountered this (word) in the corpus.

 -How can a lexifier language (such as French) be leveraged to create a unique NLTK package tuned to a related low-resource language creole?
 Exploration would include preprocessing, POS tagging, word tokenization, phrase partitioning, etc.

 -Can alpha and beta phrase parsers (tumbling frequency parser) reduce issues of polysemy and word sense disambiguation in ACF?